heavyai/heavyai/docs/source/contributing.rst

 .. code-block:: shell

-   # from the pyomnisci project root
+   # from the heavyai project root
    conda env create -f environment_gpu.yml

    # ensure you have activated the environment
-   conda activate omnisci-gpu-dev
+   conda activate heavyai-gpu-dev

    # install pre-commit hooks
    make develop

-At this point, you have everything you need to develop pyomnisci.
-However, to run the test suite, you need to be running an instance of OmniSci on the same machine you are devloping on.
-OmniSci provides `Docker`_ images that work great for this purpose.
+At this point, you have everything you need to develop heavyai.
+However, to run the test suite, you need to be running an instance of HeavyDB on the same machine you are devloping on.
+Heavy.AI provides `Docker`_ images that work great for this purpose.

 ------------------------
 Docker Environment Setup
 ------------------------

 *********************
-OmniSci Core CPU-only
+HeavyDB Core CPU-only
 *********************

-Unless you are planning on developing GPU-specific functionality in pyomnisci, using the `CPU image`_ is enough to run the test suite:
+Unless you are planning on developing GPU-specific functionality in heavyai, using the `CPU image`_ is enough to run the test suite:

 .. code-block:: shell

    docker run \
      -d \
-     --name omnisci \
+     --name heavyai \
      -p 6274:6274 \
      -p 6278:6278 \
      --ipc=host \
-     -v /home/<username>/omnisci-storage:/omnisci-storage \
+     -v /home/<username>/heavydb-storage:/heavydb-storage \
      omnisci/core-os-cpu

 With the above code, we:
-   * create/run an instance of OmniSci Core CPU as a daemon (i.e. running in the background until stopped)
+   * create/run an instance of HeavyDB Core CPU as a daemon (i.e. running in the background until stopped)
    * forward ports ``6274`` (binary connection) and ``6278`` (http connection).
    * set ``ipc=host`` for testing shared memory/IPC functionality
-   * point to a local directory to store data loaded to OmniSci.
+   * point to a local directory to store data loaded to HeavyDB.
 This allows our container to be ephemeral.

-To run the test suite, call ``pytest`` from the top-level pyomnisci folder:
+To run the test suite, call ``pytest`` from the top-level heavyai folder:

 .. code-block:: shell

-   (pyomnisci_dev) laptop:~/github_work/pyomnisci$ pytest
+   (heavyai_dev) laptop:~/github_work/heavyai$ pytest

 ``pytest`` will run through the test suite, running the tests against the Docker container.
 Because we are using CPU-only, the test suite skips the GPU tests, and you can expect to see the following messages at the end of the test suite run: